syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 ![Version](images/how-to/copy-version.png)

-3. Click on the **+ add dependency** button located on the right side to add the dependency.
+3. Click on the **+ Add Dependency** button located on the right side of the navigation menu to add the dependency.
 Once added, save the process.

 ![Dependency](images/how-to/demo2.png)